WHY WE BURN

 Today, by contrast, less than 1% of land in Illinois is classified as prairie, and wildfires are suppressed to protect private property.
 Our homes and businesses are safe, but we’ve removed an essential element of natural prairie/wetland environment.
 In the process, we’ve tipped the balance against native plant and animal species that depend on fire to survive.

 To restore the balance, open land managers, including the Oswegoland Park District, practice controlled or prescribed burning.
 This procedure benefits native plants and animals by removing exotic plants and grasses, by restoring wildlife habitat, and by returning essential nutrients to the soil.

-Burning can occur annually or biennially in newly establised or struggling natural areas.
-It happens less frequently when a prairie or wetland area is well established and not being overrun by invasive species.
+Burning can occur annually or biennially in newly established or struggling natural areas.
+It happens less frequently when a prairie or wetland area is well established and not overrun by invasive species.

 To ensure residents’ safety and protect property, all Oswegoland Park District burns are supervised by trained employees.
 Burns are scheduled far in advance, but cannot happen if wind direction, wind speed, and relative humidity aren’t just right.
 As an added safety measure, the Oswego Fire Protection District is notified, and on call.
 A water tank is on site during all burns.

-If you have any questions about prairie and woodland burns, or you would like to volunteer to help with this or other conservation or restoration projects, contact the Oswegoland Park District's Natural Resource Manager, Dave Margolis at 630.554.1010 or firstname.lastname@example.org.
+If you have any questions about prairie and woodland burns, or you would like to volunteer to help with this or other conservation or restoration projects, email the Natural Resource Manager, Dave Margolis or call 630.554.4439.